emilyadams322/first/README.md

 # first
 First repository.
 I'm new to code and programming.
 I'm starting to put together some projects to put up on github.
+I appreciate all comments.